SECRET-GUEST/animation/Blender/texturing/world/background/async light background/README.md

 This script sets up a custom world shader in Blender, creating a node setup that uses an environment texture to influence the background color based on camera rays.
 This allows for realistic lighting and reflections from the environment texture while maintaining a custom background color.

+Here you got a visual explanation on how to make it manually on [toericht youtube channel](https://www.youtube.com/watch?v=Z9Dtdvp88Q8&ab_channel=toericht)
+I used his tutorial to make the scripts, so don't forget to like and subscribe ^^ !

 ![image](https://github.com/SECRET-GUEST/animation/assets/92639080/d034d9be-850f-4d42-bc8a-cebad7bbd214)